-My primary goal as a teacher is to help students to broaden their knowledge, promote interest in politics, and to help students develop skills to become better students and engaged citizens.
-Specifically, I want student to think about the ways that they interact with the world and the way they use the information that they attain in the classroom.
-The knowledge and skill set that they attain will vary depending on the course, the tools I use for instruction, and the students enrolled in the course.
+My primary goals as a teacher are to help students to broaden their knowledge, promote interest in politics, and to help students develop skills to become better students and engaged citizens of the world.
+Specifically, I want student to think about the ways that they interact with and analyze the world around them.
+The knowledge and skill set that they attain will vary based on the course, the tools I use for instruction, and the community of students enrolled in the course.
 I have had the opportunity to teach as a primary instructor and act as a curriculum developer for a broad range of courses including Introduction to American Government, Social Justice and Politics, American Constitutional Law, and Civil Liberties and Rights.
 Additionally, I have developed course materials for courses like Judicial Process, Introduction to Law and the Legal System, and Research Methods for Politics and the Social Sciences.

-Assignments are organized in an effort to promote critical thinking, writing, analysis, and both group and individual engagement.
-Dependent on the size of the class and the environment, I plan on offering assignments that will promote critical engagement skills that they can begin to develop to benefit them both in this class and the rest of their college careers.
+Assignments are organized to promote critical thinking, writing, analysis, and both group and individual engagement.
+Dependent on the size of the class and the environment, I plan to offer assignments that will promote critical engagement skills that they can begin to develop to benefit them both in this class and the rest of their college careers.
 Examinations and quizzes are aimed not only to evaluate student comprehension of the material, but also to synthesize the results of the learning environment, my teaching strategies, and to measure their engagement and comprehension of the materials presented.
 In my upper division courses, I also require a selection of writing assignments including current event analyses, case briefs, mock court opinions, and policy research papers.
 These writing assignments are often scaffolded into sections to better direct feedback to students and student comprehension of the assignments.
 These shorter writing assignments force students to eliminate superfluous writing and encourage critical thinking and expression of ideas with brevity.

-In introductory courses, my goal is to teach students how to synthesize and consume information within the field of political science as a whole and in upper division courses in specialized areas of law, the courts, political institutions, and social science research.
+In introductory courses, my goal is to teach students how to synthesize and consume information within the field of political science and in upper division courses in specialized areas of law, the courts, political institutions, and social science research.
 Processing information and encouraging critical thinking is important to foster productive college graduates.
 My overarching goal is for students to maximize their abilities to synthesize information from a variety of sources and use critical thinking to assess the conditions of politics and address its problems.
 By the end of my classes, students should be better consumers and processors of information in the classroom setting, and in the world.
 I am invested in the teaching process and try to use the feedback that I receive from students to adjust course plans and material.
 I am constantly updating and adjusting curriculum (including text books, readings, assignments) from course to course to reflect feedback from students and adopt methods that are most effective for student learning.
-Ultimately, the final goal as an instructor is to provide an environment for learning that encourages success in the course and beyond.
-I strive to create a report with students that allow them to communicate in the academic setting and more importantly beyond the classroom setting as college graduates in the workforce.
+Ultimately, my final goal as an instructor is to provide an environment for learning that encourages success in the course and beyond.
+I strive to create a report with students that allow them to communicate in the academic setting and more importantly beyond the classroom setting as college graduates in the workforce and engaged global citizens.